Laura Prepon: Early life

 Prepon was born in Watchung, New Jersey.
 She is the youngest of five children of Marjorie (née Coll), a high school teacher and gourmet home chef, and Michael Prepon, an orthopedic surgeon.
-Prepon's father died during heart surgery in 1993 at age 49; she was 13 at the time.
+Her father was Jewish, of Eastern European Jewish descent, and her mother has mostly Irish Catholic ancestry.
+Her paternal grandfather, Louis Prepon, was from a town in present-day Ukraine that, over different periods, was part of the Russian Empire and Poland.
+Her maternal 3rd great-grandfather was Union Army General Joseph Bradford Carr.
+Prepon has said she had an interfaith upbringing, observing both Jewish and Catholic religious traditions.

+In 1993, when Prepon was thirteen years old, her father died while undergoing open-heart surgery at age 49.
 She attended Watchung Hills Regional High School until she was 15, then studied at the Total Theatre Lab in New York City.
-Her father was Jewish, of Russian Jewish descent, and her mother has mostly Irish Catholic ancestry.
-Her maternal great-great-great-grandfather was Union Army General Joseph Bradford Carr.

 Career

 1995–2005

 Prepon appeared in plays such as A Woman of Property and Ascension Day while in New York.
 In 1996, she studied drama with acting teacher Caroline Thomas at Thomas' Total Theatre Lab.
 Later, in September 1997, she premiered on a Levi Strauss-developed show called They Go On, an Internet-based soap opera.
 Prepon had also worked as a model and has done photo shoots in Paris, Milan, and Brazil.

 Prepon starred as Donna Pinciotti on the Fox sitcom That '70s Show from 1998 to 2006.
 Donna became the girlfriend and next-door neighbor of Eric Forman (Topher Grace).
 Randy Pearson (Josh Meyers), who was introduced in the eighth and final season of the series, became Donna's third love interest after Grace left the series.
 Prepon attended film school while she worked on That '70s Show.

 Prepon co-starred in the college comedy Slackers (2002), about three best friends who are blackmailed for cheating their way through college.
 She was nominated for a Teen Choice Award in 2002 for her role in That '70s Show.
 In 2001, she made her film debut in Steve Hanft's musical comedy-drama Southlander with Beck, Beth Orton and Hank Williams III, where she played Seven=Five, a young TV telepathic.
 In 2004, Prepon worked on the independent drama film The Pornographer: A Love Story.
 The film tells the story of an obsessive relationship between a director and an actress.

-Prepon was named one of Stuff magazine's "102 Sexiest Women In The World" in 2002 and one of Maxim magazine's "Hot 100" in 2005.
+Prepon was named one of Stuff magazine's "102 Sexiest Women in the World" in 2002 and one of Maxim magazine's "Hot 100" in 2005.
 Prepon had a cameo voice appearance as a United Nations Space Command marine in Halo 2, which was released in 2004.
 Her first notable film role came in 2004 with the dark drama Lightning Bug with Bret Harrison, Kevin Gage and Ashley Laurence.
 Branching into other arenas than acting, Prepon also served as executive producer of the film.
 She also appeared on an episode of MTV's Cribs in 2003.